 Edgar Perley Warriner, son of Perley E. & Blanche M. (McCrillis) Warriner, was b.
-26 May 1881 in Hooksett NH.
+26 May 1881 in Hooksett NH [per his birth record, later documents state Dunbarton NH], and died 12 October 1944 at Shoreham VT.
 He m.
-30 December 1903 in Dunbarton NH to Maybelle Conery Lampman, daughter of Wallace W. & Gertrude (Conery) Lampman.
-She b. abt 1884 in NY (prob.
-Constable, Franklin Co NY).
-He registered for WWII Draft in 1942, was living at West Brookfield Street in Worcester MA at the time.
+30 December 1903 in Dunbarton NH to Maybelle Agnes Conery Lampman, daughter of Wallace W. & Gertrude (Conery) Lampman.
+She b.
+23 December 1883 in Constable, Franklin Co NY, and died 16 May 1913 in Harrisville NH.
+Edgar P. Warriner registered for the WWII Draft in 1942, was living at West Brookfield Street in Worcester MA at the time.
 He was a farmer.

 U.S. Census > 1910 United States Federal Census > New Hampshire > Merrimack > Dunbarton > District 209